DonnaMiss/tetris-asm0/readme.md

 The model used for inference is the [Arcface](https://docs.openvinotoolkit.org/latest/omz_models_public_face_recognition_resnet100_arcface_face_recognition_resnet100_arcface.html) ResNet100 with 65.131 MParams and 24.209 GFLOPs.
 The model was trained in mxnet.
 The model input is a 112x112 rgb image.
-The time taken to read the image into memory and decode the image to rgb format is *not* included in the inference t
+The time taken to read the image into memory and decode the image to rgb format is *not* included in the inference time.
+The time taken to convert the rgb image buffer into the framework-specific e